So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 - They no longer have the startle reflex (also known as the Moro Reflex).

-- Your baby is managing to break free from their swaddle.
+- Your baby is managing to break free from their swaddle blanket.

 - Baby is able to roll from their back onto their tummy.